vijay8i/this-and-that/01-build-systems/notes/cmake-meson-and-ninja.md

 In summary, my hunt for a perfect build system for C/C++ projects is not over.
 I really hoped that `meson` would be it.
-Unfortunately it is not because imo, it violates the `principle of least surprise` step after step after a mere few steps of using it.
+Unfortunately it is not because imo it violates the `principle of least surprise` step after step after a mere few steps of using it.

 For a harried developer who just wants to build software, that is